-We have reviewed it and are going to discuss some of the key features and important things to know.
+We have reviewed it and will discuss some key features and important things to know.
 First, let’s take a look at newer features that were added:

-Now, you can replace items with R. If you navigate to the timeline clip menu, you will be able to select a chosen clip and then replace it easier.
+Now, you can replace items with R. If you navigate the timeline clip menu, you can select a chosen clip and then replace it more easily.

 You can use filters such as sharpen, saturation, white balance, rotate, mirror, glow, crop, color grading, and blur.
-This means that no matter what look you’re going for, you can customize your movie to achieve it.
+It means that you can customize your movie to achieve it no matter your appearance.

 Shotcut enables you to use the pan, balance, and gain filters.
-This gives your audio a full sound and allows you to adjust errors or odd sounding pieces.
+It gives your audio a full sound and allows you to adjust errors or odd-sounding pieces.

 No video editor would be complete without the ability to encode your final product to the desired format of your choice.
-This includes: MOV, OGG, WEBM, AVI, MPG, M2T, MP4, FLV, and M4A.
+It includes MOV, OGG, WEBM, AVI, MPG, M2T, MP4, FLV, and M4A.

-When you have edited your video, simply use the network protocol.
-This allows you to pick a port and adjust your parameters before making your video a URL address so it can be streamed.
+When you have edited your video, use the network protocol.
+It allows you to pick a port and adjust your parameters before making your video a URL address so it can be streamed.

 To conclude, Shotcut impressed us during this review.
 It has a full suite of features and is very efficient with its functions.
 We especially liked that you can encode the final video to virtually any format, even audio, if you want to.